 "Introduction to Strategic Community Risk Reduction" (ISCRR) is a new, online, self-study course that empowers the learner with an understanding of what constitutes strategic community risk reduction (CRR).
 Students explore the history and evolution from fire prevention into all-hazards risk reduction.
 In addition to identifying the core components that build an effective CRR strategy, students learn how the process can help foster safe, healthy, prepared and resilient communities.

-This introductory level course will be a prerequisite course for entering the National Fire Academy's CRR program.
+This introductory-level course will be a prerequisite course for entering the National Fire Academy's CRR program.
 It is also an excellent stand-alone course for those new to CRR and/or other non-fire service audiences such as law enforcement, educators, allied health professionals, juvenile justice officials and wildland urban interface partners.
-It is especially appropriate for station-based officers, line staff and EMS providers.
+It is especially appropriate for station-based officers, line staff and emergency medical services providers.

-This course takes approximately five hours to complete and can be taken in segments at the student's convenience.
+This course takes approximately 5 hours to complete and can be taken in segments at the student's convenience.